 All three buildings land on a podium slab, that undulates, slopes and steps to respect the existing tie-ins on Taff Street and Bridge Street in particular, maintaining a full footprint semi-basement with parking, plant and core facilities.
 The podium also includes a significant cantilever over the river, as well as sunken tree pits and is designed to accept fire engine access.

 Bridging the gap

-The site also features a Hydrock-engineered footbridge connecting it to Ynysangharad War Memorial Park and the National Lido of Wales.
-Our team delivered, from initial feasibility studies to detailed engineering design and construction, the £1.5m footbridge linking Llys Cadwyn to the historic Ynysangharad War Memorial Park.
+From initial feasibility studies to detailed engineering design and construction, our team delivered the £1.5m footbridge linking Llys Cadwyn to the historic Ynysangharad War Memorial Park.

-As part of our overall commitment to the scheme, Hydrock’s team on Llys Cadwyn joined forces with the whole project team in volunteering to refurbish one of the pavilions in nearby Ynysangharad Park.
+As part of our overall commitment to the scheme, we joined forces with a whole Llys Cadwyn project team of volunteers to refurbish one of the pavilions in nearby Ynysangharad Park.